macjustice/gitlab-presentation/presentation.md

-build-lists: true
 autoscale: true

 # GitLab

+^ Welcome, and thanks everybody for coming out to this meeting of NorthWest Apple Admins.
+Before we get going, I'd like to thank Chris for organizing this, and to Mallory and Tableau for hosting.

 ---

-# [fit] Introductions

----

 # Mac Justice
-- Yes, it's my real name!
-- Seattle native
-- First IT job: Corporate PC mines of Mukilteo
-- Started at Synapse 4 years ago as "IT Blackbelt"

-^ West Seattle, to be specific.

-^ I studied history and anthropology in college, I stumbled into IT.

-^ It was a pretty cool title in 2012.
+## Senior Support Specialist
+### Synapse Product Development

+^ My name is Mac Justice, I'm the Senior Support Specialist at Synapse Product Development.

 ---
 ![fit](http://www.cambridgeconsultants.com/sites/default/files/synapse_logo_and_products.jpg)

-^ We're a engineering consulting company specializing in product development.
+^ Synapse is a engineering consulting company specializing in product development.
 We primarily specialize in mechanical, electrical, and firmware engineering.
 Clients come to us with products they would like to bring to market, and we help turn ideas into a manufacturable product.

 ---
 ## The Tools

+^ I'll start with an overview of the tools involved, then give you a demonstration of a workflow I use in production.

 ---
 # Git